 Two types of frameworks can facilitate access to credit and improve its allocation: credit information systems and borrowers and lenders in collateral and bankruptcy laws.
-Credit information systems enable lenders' rights to view a potential borrower's financial history (positive or negative)-valuable information to consider when assessing risk.
-And they permit borrowers to establish a good credit history that will allow easier access to credit.
+Credit information systems enable lenders to view and consider a potential borrower's financial history (positive or negative) when assessing risk and they allow borrowers to establish a good credit history that will facilitate their access to credit.
 Sound collateral laws enable businesses to use their assets, especially movable property, as security to generate capital-while strong creditors' rights have been associated with higher ratios of private sector credit to GDP.

 Doing Business assesses the sharing of credit information and the legal rights of borrowers and lenders with respect to secured transactions through 2 sets of indicators.
 The depth of credit information index measures rules and practices affecting the coverage, scope and accessibility of credit information available through a credit registry or a credit bureau.
 The strength of legal rights index measures whether certain features that facilitate lending exist within the applicable collateral and bankruptcy laws.
-Doing Business uses two case scenarios, Case A and Case B, to determine the scope of the secured transactions system, involving a secured borrower and a secured lender and examining legal restrictions on the use of movable collateral (for more details on each case, see the Data Notes section of the Doing Business 2016 report).
+Doing Business uses two case scenarios, Case A and Case B, to determine the scope of the secured transactions system, involving a secured borrower and a secured lender and examining legal restrictions on the use of movable collateral (for more details on each case, see the Data Notes section of the Doing Business 2017 report).
 These scenarios assume that the borrower:

-- Is a private limited liability company. - Has its headquarters and only base of operations in the largest business city.
+Is a domestic limited liability company.

+Has its headquarters and only base of operations in the largest business city.
 For the 11 economies with a population of more than 100 million, data for a second city have been added.